Marie-Claude Molnar is a C4 road and track paracyclist from Canada.

 Born and raised in a family that enjoyed outdoor activities such as cycling, Marie-Claude rode her first bicycle around the age of three.
 Passionate about sports, she was very involved in recreational activities offered at school and competed at a young age in soccer, softball, volleyball, tennis, badminton, and ice hockey.

 It was in 2008, during the Beijing Paralympic Games, that Marie-Claude discovered paracycling.
 In front of family and friends, she took part in her first race on May 1st, 2009, at the Défi Sportif.
-It all began when she asked herself if she could be any good at competitive cycling.
-There was only one way she thought of to find the answer: try.
+It all began by asking herself if she could be any good at competitive cycling.
+There was only one way to find the answer: try.

 Career highlights :

-- Double 2021 UCI Paracycling Road World Championship
+• Double 2021 UCI Paracycling Road World Champion

 Here is a comprehensive list of audio and video interviews collected over the years.